 Environmental monitoring

-1. A Contractor shall, pursuant to its Environmental Management and Monitoring Plan required under Regulation 48 and in accordance with the Standard on environmental monitoring programmes and other applicable Standards, and taking account of the relevant guidelines observe, measure, evaluate and analyse, in accordance with Best Available Scientific information, Best Environmental Practices, and Best Available Techniques, the environmental thresholds contained in the Standards, and risks to Environmental Effects on the Marine Environment arising from Exploitation.
+1. A Contractor shall, pursuant to its Environmental Management and Monitoring Plan required under Regulation 48 and in accordance with the Standard on environmental monitoring programmes and other applicable Standards, and taking account of the guidelines observe, , evaluate and analyse, in accordance with Best Available Scientific information, Best Environmental Practices, and Best Available Techniques, the environmental thresholds contained in the Standards, and risks to Environmental Effects on the Marine Environment arising from Exploitation.
 Surveillance shall be conducted during all stages of the mining operation, to determine whether it is having or likely to have harmful effects on the Marine Environment until satisfactory completion of a Closure Plan.

-2. The Contractor shall establish and implement an environmental management and monitoring programme in accordance with the approved [ and in accordance with the Standard on Monitoring Programmes and cooperate with, the Authority and the Sponsoring State or States as well as share findings and results of such programmes with the Authority for [2.Alt. omitted]
+2. The Contractor shall establish and implement an environmental management and monitoring programme in accordance with the approved [Environmental Management and Monitoring Plan] and in accordance with the Standard on Monitoring Programmes and cooperate with, the Authority and the Sponsoring State or States as well as share findings and results of such programmes with the Authority for [ public access].

+[2.Alt. omitted]

-3. the Environmental Management and Monitoring Plan shall contain a monitoring programme for at least the first five years of [the mining project, commercial production] to be conducted by independent experts and in compliance with the applicable Standards and taking account of the relevant guidelines.
+3. The Environmental Management and Monitoring Plan shall contain a monitoring programme for at least the first [five] [seven] years of [commercial production] to be conducted in compliance with the applicable Standards and taking account of the guidelines.

 [3 .Alt. omitted]

 4. The Contractor shall report annually in writing, in accordance with these regulations, to the Secretary-General on the implementation and results of the Environmental Management and Monitoring Plan and the environmental monitoring programme referred to in paragraph 2, in accordance with Regulation 38, paragraph 2(g).
-The shall [release publicly] environmental data and information in the required standardized format, in real time or at [monthly intervals], [] consistent with best scientific practices, environmental data and information in the required standardized format], and in accordance with the applicable Standards, and taking into account the applicable Guidelines.
+The [ Contractor] shall [ submit to the Secretary General] environmental data and information in the required standardized format, in real time or at [monthly intervals] [annually], [] consistent with best scientific practices, [], and in accordance with the applicable Standards, and taking into account the applicable Guidelines.
+The Secretary General shall release the environmental data and information publicly in accordance with regulation 92bis.
 The Secretary-General shall transmit annual reports to the Commission for its consideration pursuant to article 165 of the Convention and publish them pursuant to Regulation 38(3).

-5. In implementing paragraph 1, the Sponsoring State and Contractor shall consult, with any adjacent coastal State [lie] with a view to avoiding infringement of their rights and legitimate interests, in accordance with Regulation 4.
+5. In implementing paragraph 1, the Sponsoring State and Contractor shall consult, with any adjacent coastal State [ ] with a view to avoiding infringement of their rights and legitimate interests, in accordance with Regulation 4.